2014 Postdoctoral Fellows

 Sarah Powell, University of Texas

-Sarah Powell is a first year Assistant Professor in the Department of Special Education at the University of Texas at Austin.
+Sarah Powell is an Assistant Professor in the Department of Special Education at the University of Texas at Austin.
+Sarah is currently Principal Investigator of an Institute of Education Sciences Goal 3 efficacy study about a mathematics word-problem intervention for third-grade students.
+She is also a Faculty Fellow of the Greater Texas Foundation.
 Sarah completed her Ph.D. in 2009 at Vanderbilt University.
 Her dissertation, focused on the influence of equal-sign understanding within word-problem solving, won awards from the Council for Learning Disabilities and the Division for Learning Disabilities of the Council for Exceptional Children.
 Before starting at the University of Texas, Sarah completed a post-doctoral position at Vanderbilt University and worked for two years as an Assistant Professor at the University of Virginia.
 Sarah’s research interests focus on developing and testing interventions for students with and without mathematics difficulties.
 She is especially interested in peer tutoring, word-problem solving, and understanding how mathematics symbol interpretation influences mathematics performance.
-Sarah also works on projects related to teaching students to write about mathematics, teaching early numeracy skills to students with Down syndrome, and investigating how post-secondary students’ algebra and rational numbers performance influences access to and persistence to college.

 Understanding the Influence of Math Symbols and Vocabulary on Math Performance

 To solve problems in math, students use numerals (e.g., 4, 29, ¾) and other math symbols (e.g., +, >, ÷).
 If students do not recognize a symbol or if students misinterpret the vocabulary of a symbol, math performance may suffer.
 Therefore, my primary research question is: How does math symbol and vocabulary understanding influence math performance?